mattzeunert/mattzeunert.github.io/_posts/2018-02-19-when-to-write-tests.md

 When developing a new feature you write tests to check that feature works.
 If you later break this functionality you'll find out right away!

-This is clearly the best approach to ensure you don't release bugs to production.
+This is clearly the best way to ensure you don't release bugs to production.

 However, doing this will result in a large number of tests that need to not just be written but also maintained.